Skyfly2/neufood-backend/README.md

 #### Running Neufood Backend

 1. Now that everything is up to date we will start the app by navigating to the root directory of the repository (i.e. `~/neufood-backend`)
-2. To run the app locally with hot-reloading on any file change, type the below command into your terminal instance (recommended)
+2. To run the app locally with hot-reloading on any file change, type the below command into your terminal instance (strongly recommended)

 ```bash
 $> nodemon index.js